 Joe Caira is the owner of Caira’s Baseball Academy.
 He founded Caira's Cages in 2000 where he started with a handful of clients working out of a backyard cage in Chino Hills.
-Joe has since developed his skills into a thriving baseball academy teaching hundreds of young athletes from across So Cal all aspects of the game of baseball out of a 7000 sq ft indoor training facility in Chino.
+Joe has since developed his skills into a thriving baseball academy teaching thousands of young athletes from across So Cal all aspects of the game of baseball out of a 7000 sq ft indoor training facility in Chino.
 Since its inception, over 500 players have gone on to play high school baseball, over 210 have gone on to play college ball and several have reach the MLB.

 As a player, Joe was a high school stand out and went on to play for Mount San Antonio College where he made the Junior College All Star Team.
 From there, Joe earned an athletic scholarship at Cal State Dominguez Hills.
 Joe graduated from Cal State Dominguez Hills where he played outfield for the Toros and earned several athletic accolades.
 Joe continued his Pro career in Moose Jaw Saskatchewan, Canada for a few more years before finally hanging up his cleats.

 Being a SoCal kid, Joe set his roots in Corona, Ca where he currently lives with his wife Ashly and daughter Ella.

 Mike Rouse is a former major leaguer who also starred at Cal State Fullerton.
 Rouse was called up to the Major Leagues with the Oakland A’s making his debut in legendary Yankee stadium.
 Rouse went 3 for 3 facing Randy Johnson in his debut.
 Over his major league career, Rouse played for three organizations (A’s, Indians and White Sox).